Lay him down on a high mountain

 What is the South African political leader Robert Sobukwe’s legacy today?

 But if Sobukwe had lived, what would his future have been?
-And what might South Africa look like, had we followed his political principles and ideals?
+And what might South Africahave looked like if we hade followed his political principles and ideals?

-At his trial post-Sharpesville, Sobukwe told the judge that he “felt no moral obligation to obey the laws that have been made by a minority in this country … An unjust law cannot be justly applied.”
-Sobukwe simplified a problem that eluded many in the political climate of racist and racialized South Africa: African freedom fighters worried themselves about accusations from whites that they were also “racist”, because whites only “meant well.”
+At his trial post-Sharpesville, Sobukwe told the judge that he “felt no moral obligation to obey the laws made by a minority in this country… An unjust law cannot be justly applied.”
+Sobukwe simplified a problem that eluded many in the political climate of racist and racialized South Africa: African freedom fighters worried themselves about accusations from whites that they were also “racist,” because whites only “meant well.”
 “If whites believe that Africans hate them, it behooves them to remove the source of or the reason for the hatred,” Sobukwe said.

-Mangi, as his wife Veronica fondly called him, was a tall lanky fellow who was always full of life, endowed with a toughness of spirit, sharpness of mind and intellectually discipline and training.
-Though not a usual politician, he was the embodiment of virtuous political leader.
-He forms part of a tradition of Africanist leaders and thinkers who defied the undefinable racist regimes and as ZB Molete, the former secretary of publicity of the PAC, once remarked, that “Sobukwe belonged in a class of popular but lonely leaders who are distinguishable by their devotion, dedication, and determination.”
+Mangi, as his wife Veronica fondly called him, was a tall, lanky fellow who was always full of life, endowed with a toughness of spirit, sharpness of mind, and intellectual discipline and training.
+Though not a usual politician, he was the embodiment of a virtuous political leader.
+He forms part of a tradition of Africanist leaders and thinkers who defied the undefinable racist regimes.
+As ZB Molete, the former secretary of publicity of the PAC, once remarked: “Sobukwe belonged in a class of popular but lonely leaders who are distinguishable by their devotion, dedication, and determination.”

-In a poem dedicated to him and in remembrance of this great man Don Mattera wrote that:
+In a poem dedicated to him and in remembrance of this great man, Don Mattera wrote:

 Let no dirges be sung